xiaoyang-sde/knowledge-base/docs/machine-learning/02-linear-regression.md

 The polynomial regression is an extension of the linear regression, which could be modeled as $y = \theta_0 + \theta_1 x + \theta_2 x^2 \dots + \epsilon$.
 The design matrix $X$ for polynomial regression of order $k$ is $\mathbf{X} = \big[ \boldsymbol 1 , \mathbf{x}^1, \mathbf{x}^2 , \ldots , \mathbf{x}^k \big]$, where $\mathbf{x}^p$ is the vector $\mathbf{x}$ with all elements raised to the power $p$.

 For inputs with more than one feature, the design matrix could be defined as $\mathbf{X} = \big[ \boldsymbol 1 , \mathbf{x}_m^1, \mathbf{x}_n^1, \mathbf{x}_m^2 , \mathbf{x}_n^2\ldots , \mathbf{x}_m^k , \mathbf{x}_n^k \big]$, where $\mathbf{x}_m$ is a vector of one feature per data point.

-## Model Selection

-- **Training data**: The data used for the fitting procedure for a given model.
-- **Test data**: The data not used during the fitting procedure for a given model.

-### Bias-Variance Trade-off

-- **Bias** is the difference between the prediction of the model and the corresponding true output variables.
-Models with high bias will not fit the training data well since the predictions are quite different from the true data (**underfitting**).
-- **Variance** is the variability of model predictions for a given input.
-Models with high variance are highly dependent on the exact training data used, which will not generalize to the test data (**overfitting**).

-### Cross Validation

-Different models have different quality of predictions on the training data and on the test data.
-The **validation data** is not used for the fitting procedure but is used to select the best model.

-The **k-fold cross-validation** method divides the training data into $k$ subsets, trains the model on the first $k - 1$ folds, and then compute the error on the last fold.
-The procedure is repeated $k$ times on each $k - 1$ folds of the data, and the average error of the $k$ trained models could be used to evaluate the model performance.